仓库源文站点原文

 // https://react.dev/reference/react-dom/hooks/useFormStatus

-// The `useFormStatus` hook only returns status information for a parent <form>
+// `useFormStatus` will only return status information for a parent <form>

 const { pending } = useFormStatus();